lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The No-ACK mode has been designed under the assumption that data unit out-of-sequence delivery does not occur between the entity performing fragmentation and the entity performing reassembly.
 This mode supports LPWAN technologies that have a variable MTU.

-In No-ACK mode, there is no feedback communication from the fragment receiver to the fragment sender.
+In No-ACK mode, there is no communication from the fragment receiver to the fragment sender.
 The sender transmits all the SCHC Fragments without expecting ackowledgement.

 Padding is kept to a minimum: only the last SCHC Fragment is padded as needed.